Subject to change. Last updated July 8, 2022.

 During the week of TAF:

 - Camper-Parent contact (via phone) is encouraged every day, especially for younger campers.
+Counselors will assist those who do not have a personal mobile device.

 After the week of TAF: